aws-samples/amazon-chime-sdk-lex-pstn-demo/README.md

 always reference those tools installation instructions if needed.
 ## Batteries Included, Just Show Me Already!

 Once you have set up the Amazon Lex bot and installed the dependencies, if you just want to go for it you can run the ```deploy.sh``` script.
 It will call the make commands to deploy the sample app.
-It's output will include the application telephone number:
+Its output will include the application telephone number:

 ```bash